EpiphaCy/EpiphaCy.Github.io/index.md

 ## About me

 Hello, I'm Peidi Chen, a third year undergraduate from Fudan University majoring in Economics.
-I plan to pursue my academic career after my undergraduate degree.
+I plan to pursue my academic career as a PhD student after my graduation.

 ## Research Interest